Metro reliability improves after formal warning

 At a glance

-Metro says its services are more reliable due to improved maintenance
+The Tyne and Wear Metro operator says services are more reliable due to improved maintenance

 Fed-up passengers have faced delays due to a raft of problems